 - Meets one of the two recommended weekly servings of seafood, something most of us are falling well short of getting

-- Is a versatile ingredient that can be spun in any ethnic direction, whether that’s a Chinese stir fry, Vietnamese summer rolls, or an Indian curry.
+- Is a versatile ingredient that can be spun in any direction, whether that’s in a stir fry or summer rolls.